core-wg/transport-indication/draft-ietf-core-transport-indication.md

   Its value is empty.

-* `edhoc-cred`: This is a new parameter defined in this document, and describes that EDHOC can be used with the server, and which credentials can authenticate the server.
+* `cred`: This is a new parameter defined in this document, and describes COSE credentials that can authenticate the server, eg. when used with EDHOC.

-  The `edhoc-cred` parameter's value is a CBOR sequence of COSE Header maps as defined in {{!RFC9052}}.
+  The `cred` parameter's value is a CBOR sequence of COSE Header maps as defined in {{!RFC9052}}.
-  If the parameter is present, it indicates that EDHOC {{!RFC9528}} can be used on the transport, and that the server can be authenticated by any credential expressed in the sequence.
+  If the parameter is present, it indicates that the server can be authenticated by any credential expressed in the sequence.
   This is similar to the TLSA records specified in {{?RFC6698}}.

   A COSE Header map can express many properties, not all of which are sufficient to authenticate a peer on any given security mechanism.